Skip to main content

 ["*", ["pi"], ["^", 3, 2]]

 This example uses the "*" operator to multiply two arguments.
 The first argument is pi, which is an expression that returns the mathematical constant Pi.
-The second arguement is another expression: a pow expression with two arguments of its own.
+The second argument is another expression: a pow expression with two arguments of its own.
 It will return 32, and the result will be multiplied by π.

 Expression types